Find out more about this French Studies by Research Master's degree.

-Research and write a 40,000-word Dissertation on a topic of your choice under the supervision of one of our internationally-leading experts.
+Research and write a 40,000-word Dissertation on a topic of your choice under the supervision of one or more of our internationally-leading experts.
 The course is suitable for students who already have considerable research skills and a clear idea of their own particular area of interest for further research.

 Before you arrive, you will be matched to one or more of our expert supervisors.
 During the course, you will meet with them frequently for guidance on the conceptualisation, research and writing of your Dissertation.
 This will include reading and discussion of draft material.